I Want To...

 - guide the writing of an “Impact Statement"

 - identify small grants and provide mentorship in grant writing

-The CEMSP Director also assists the GIM Division Director in the preparation of promotion and award letters.
-The CEMSP Director also keeps faculty up-to-date on information and policy changes regarding School of Medicine career and promotion policies.
+The CEMSP Director and Associate Director also assist the GIM Division Director in the preparation of promotion and award letters for Clinician Educators/Clinical Excellence faculty.
+The CEMSP Director and Associate Director also keep faculty up-to-date on information and policy changes regarding School of Medicine career and promotion policies.

-Second, the CEMSP employs a full-time Senior Research Coordinator, Ms. Amanda Bertram, to help with scholarly projects.
-Depending on the project, the Coordinator may assist with
+Second, the CEMSP employs a full-time Research Associate, Ms. Amanda Bertram, to help with scholarly projects.
+Depending on the project, the Research Associate may assist with:

 - literature searches